microsoft/azurelinux/toolkit/README.md

-# Getting Started Using and Building CBL-Mariner
+# Getting Started with CBL-Mariner

 ## [Just try the ISO](../README.md#iso)

-- Install and try the default ISO installer, no building required
+- Install and try the default ISO installer, no building required.

 ## [Get Started with CBL-Mariner](https://github.com/microsoft/CBL-MarinerTutorials)